unfolding-io/AstroLinky/README.md

 - **Click Counter**: Track the number of clicks for each URL.
 - **QR Code Generator**: Generates SVG QR codes for easy sharing.
 - **Powered by Astro DB + Turso**: Leverages Astro DB for quick, serverless data management.
+- **Optional Public URL Shortener Interface**: Enable a public-facing interface for users to create their own short URLs (can be toggled on or off).
+&nbsp;
 ---
 &nbsp;

 > **Note**: This URL shortener is designed for small-scale use and has not been stress-tested or fully optimized for high traffic.
-It supports a single user defined in the `.env` file and uses `node-jsonwebtoken` for authentication.
+It supports a single admin user defined in the `.env` file and uses `node-jsonwebtoken` for authentication.
 There is currently no brute-force protection, so use with caution.
 For added security, consider customizing the admin URL and/or enhancing middleware for your needs.

 &nbsp;
 ---